-The proposal shall not result in the severance of the only dwelling from an agricultural lot, except in the case of a farm consolidation involving the merger of abutting agricultural lots as one larger lot under identical ownership, where one of the agricultural lots to be consolidated is vacant, but the existing zoning would permit the construction of an accessory dwelling on that lot.
+The proposal shall not result in the severance of the only dwelling accessory to an agricultural use.

+Where a farm consolidation involves the merger of abutting lots as one larger lot under identical ownership, proposals to retain an existing dwelling through a farm consolidation, in accordance with the policies of this subsection, shall not result in the creation of an agricultural lot that does not contain a dwelling, except in the case where one of the agricultural lots to be consolidated is vacant, but the existing zoning would permit the construction of an accessory dwelling on that lot.

 ONLY AGRICULTURAL

-• The lands subject to the application must be zoned for agricultural use.
+The lands subject to the application must be zoned for agricultural use.